-We’ve been amazed and dismayed to discover a privacy gap in Microsoft Office.
-A common situation that Microsoft should be aware of but has done nothing to fix or warn customers about.
+Back in 2015 we were amazed and dismayed to discover a privacy gap in Microsoft Office.
+Six years later Microsoft has done nothing to fix or warn customers about.

 The problem is with images inserted into Office documents (Word, Excel, PowerPoint).
 The image ‘meta-data’ including GPS coordinates is retained with the inserted image.